-Windows only You can set Windows environment variables for Perforce connection settings, which makes the settings available to other Perforce client applications (for example, P4EXP, the Perforce plug-in for Windows Explorer).
-To set connection-related environment variables, go to Connection &gt; Environment Settings and specify the settings you want.
-To configure P4V to use environment connection settings at startup, go to Edit &gt; Preferences and, on the Connections page, enable Open the connection that matches your Perforce environment settings.
+Note You can set Windows environment variables for Perforce connection settings, which makes the settings available to other Perforce client applications (for example, P4EXP, the Perforce plug-in for Windows Explorer).
+To set connection-related environment variables, go to Connection > Environment Settings and specify the settings you want.
+To configure P4V to use environment connection settings at startup, go to Ec Preferences and, on the Connections page, enable Open the connection the matches your Perforce environment settings.
 You can also click the Change Settings button on this page to set your connection-related environment settings.